WorldWindEarth/worldwind-react-globe/README.md

 Creates a Globe that fills the page.

-- Uses a `ref` object to access the Globe after mounting
 - Adds layers to the Globe using layer identifiers defined in `Globe.defaultLayers`

 ##### App.js